michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

 #### Interview Results (Question and Intent)
-It was free interaction with the interviewees, so other discussions came up using the template as a guide for the review.
+It was free interaction with the interviewees so other discussions came up whiles using the template as a guide for the review.
-The table below captures the comments, Things to Note, and things ToDo.
+The table below captures the comments and the Things to Note and things ToDo.

 <table>
   <tr>